Home :: Admin

 6

-and the output would be this:
+And the output would be this:

 Kind of a lame example but you get the idea.
 I had made a similar one for the Triplet class but that started looking a little messy so I put that on the back burner.